 Second, realize that almost no one will read your blog.
 But a few might.
 And maybe that’s just 1 or 2 great prospects.
 Which is enough.
 Don’t try to adopt cookie-cutter higher traffic strategies when you have zero traffic.

-A very personal example: SaaStr.com gets 1m+ views a month now.
-When I put the first post up in 2012, we probably got 500 views that month.
+A very personal example: SaaStr.com now gets 1m+ views a month now across all its media and has about 1m total social followers.
+When we put the first post up in 2012, we probably got 500 views that month.
 If that.
 But the first social like on the very first post was from Aaron Levie, CEO of Box.
 Quality over quantity, especially in the early days.

 So with a new, zero/low-traffic corporate blog, how can you actually get and support leads?